 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of monday.com Ltd. (MNDY) and Asana, Inc. (ASAN) based on the most recent data.
+The following table outlines the strengths and weaknesses of monday.com Ltd. (MNDY) and Asana, Inc. (ASAN) based on the latest financial data.

 Criterionmonday.com Ltd. (MNDY)Asana, Inc. (ASAN)